JAZSI/OwOfier/README.md

 # @jaszi/owo

 > Just copy the function in the index.js to your code UwU
+>
+> This doesn't exist as an npm package I just want to put these UwU

 @jaszi/owo is a simple package that allows you to "owoify" your text by replacing certain words and letters with "owo" variations.